astriaorg/dev-cluster/docs/astria.md

 The current dev-cluster deploys a fork of [Geth](https://github.com/astriaorg/go-ethereum) as an EVM rollup.

-### Composer (under construction)
+### Composer
-In the current dev-cluster, the Composer is not yet implemented or included.
-As of this writing, the Geth rollup mentioned in the previous section simply sends transactions directly to the sequencer network.
-The Composer will ultimately act as an intermediate component between any given rollup and the sequencer.

-The Composer is an in-house abstraction over the potential actors in an MEV market.
-It contains naive implementations of the roles that a searcher and a builder will fulfill, with the intention of having working examples that economically incentivized third parties can use as a starting point for their own implementations.
-The abstraction serves the goal of acting as a forcing function on our architecture design by stubbing out the roles and requiring other components to interact with them through an interface.
+The Composer is an in-house abstraction over the potential actors in Astria's MEV supply chain.
+It currently contains a naive implementations of the role a searcher will fulfill, with the intention of having working examples that economically incentivized third parties can use as a starting point for their own implementations.
+As we progress from design to implementation of Astria's proposer-builder separation it will also include an example implementation of a naive builder.
+The abstractions serves the goal of acting as a forcing function on our architecture design by stubbing out the roles and requiring other components to interact with them through an interface.

+While a real searcher implementation would create profit-generating bundles of rollup transactions and submit them to a builder, the Composer implementation simply bundles every rollup transaction it receives into a sequencer transaction and submits it to the sequencer.
+As our approach to proposer-builder separation is still in its design phase, there is currently no explicit builder role in the MEV supply chain and transactions are submitted directly to validator nodes' CometBFT mempool.

+Once Astria's block builder design moves to its implementation phase, the Composer will include a reference builder implementation as well.
+Similarly to the searcher, while a real builder implementation would run a profit-generating auction, the composer implementation will simply run a FIFO queue that will add all the sequencer transactions it receives and submits a block to the sequencer's proposer.

-While a real searcher implementation would create profit-generating bundles of rollup transactions and submit them to a builder, the Composer implementation simply bundles every rollup transaction it receives into a sequence transaction and forwards it to the composer's builder.
-Similarly, while a real builder implementation would run a profit-generating auction, the composer implementation will simply run a FIFO queue that will add all the sequence transactions it receives and submits a block to the sequencer's proposer.
+Once Astria's block builder design moves to its implementation phase, the Composer will include a reference builder implementation as well.
+Similarly to the searcher, while a real builder implementation would run a profit-generating auction, the composer implementation will simply run a FIFO queue that will add all the sequencer transactions it receives and submits a block to the sequencer's proposer.

 ### The Shared Sequencer
 The Astria Shared Sequencer is a decentralized network of nodes utilizing CometBFT that come to consensus on an ordered set of transactions (ie. it is a blockchain).
 The unique feature of the sequencer is that the transactions it includes are not executed (lazy sequencing), and are destined for another execution engine (ie. a rollup).
 This excludes “sequencer native” transactions, such as transfers of tokens within the sequencer chain.
 Transactions from any given rollup are only ordered on the sequencer, not executed.